Yundi

-Yundi Li (李云迪 (李雲迪, Lǐ Yúndí); born 7 October 1982), also known simply as Yundi (stylized as YUNDI), is a Chinese classical concert pianist.
-Yundi is considered one of the greatest contemporary interpreters of Chopin and is also especially known for his interpretations of Liszt and Prokofiev.
+Yundi Li (李云迪 (李雲迪, Lǐ Yúndí); born 7 October 1982), also mononymously known as Yundi (stylized as YUNDI), is a Chinese classical pianist.
+He is considered one of the most prominent contemporary interpreters of Frédéric Chopin and is also especially known for his interpretations of Franz Liszt and Sergei Prokofiev.
+He is the winner of the XIV International Chopin Piano Competition in Warsaw, Poland.

-Yundi rose to fame for being the youngest pianist, at the age of eighteen, to win first prize at the International Chopin Piano Competition in 2000.
+In 2000, at 18 years old, Yundi rose to fame for being the youngest pianist to ever win the International Chopin Piano Competition.
 In 2015, he also served as the competition's youngest-ever juror.
-In recognition to his contribution to Chopin pieces, the Polish government awarded Yundi with the world's first Chopin passport (Chopinowskie paszporty).
-Yundi is also the first Chinese recipient of both Silver (2010) and Gold (2019) Medal for Merit to Culture - Gloria Artis issued by the Ministry of Culture and National Heritage of Polish government, in regards to his contribution to both music and Polish culture.
+In recognition to his contribution to Chopin pieces, the Polish government awarded Yundi with the world's first Chopin passport (Chopinowskie paszporty.
+Yundi is also the first Chinese recipient of both the Silver (2010) and Gold (2019) Gloria Artis Medals for Merit to Culture issued by the Ministry of Culture and National Heritage of the Polish government, in regards to his contribution to both music and Polish culture.

-Yundi has promoted Chinese national music worldwide, as well as the development of classical music in China, both by his influence and philanthropy.
+Yundi has promoted Chinese national music worldwide, as well as the development of classical music in China.
+In 2021, he was detained by Beijing police on allegations of soliciting prostitution and was subsequently removed from the Chinese Musicians' Association.
+In 2022, a document released by the United States Department of Justice stated that derogatory information about him "may have been manufactured".
+He resumed his performing career in 2023 with a comeback tour in Australia and has since returned to major international venues, including Carnegie Hall.

 Early life and education

 Yundi Li was born in Chongqing, Sichuan, China on 7 October 1982.
 Both his father, Li Chuan (李川), and his mother, Zhang Xiaolu (张小鲁), worked for the Chongqing Iron and Steel Company.
 Although his family was not musically inclined, he began a formal music education at a very young age.
-At age three, he was so enchanted by an accordion performance at a shopping mall that he refused to leave.
-His parents subsequently bought him an accordion; he studied with Tan Jianmin, a local music teacher, he learned the instrument so quickly that he won the top prize at the Chongqing Children's Accordion Competition in March 1987.
+At age three, he was so interested in an accordion performance at a shopping mall that he refused to leave, and his parents subsequently bought him an accordion.
+He studied with Tan Jianmin, a local music teacher, learning the instrument so quickly that he won the top prize at the Chongqing Children's Accordion Competition in March 1987.

 Yundi began studying piano with Wu Yong at the age of seven.
 Two years later, Wu introduced him to Dan Zhaoyi, a well-known piano teacher, with whom he studied for nine years.
 In 1994, Yundi enrolled at the Shenzhen Arts School to join Dan, who had recently taken up a position there, with whom he studied for the next six years.
-Yundi attracted interest from renowned schools of music, including the Eastman School of Music and Juilliard School, and was invited to study at the latter by Jerome Lowenthal.
+Yundi attracted interest from renowned schools of music, including the Eastman School of Music and the Juilliard School, and was invited to study at the latter by Jerome Lowenthal.
 From 2001 to 2006, he studied under Arie Vardi at the Hochschule für Musik, Theater und Medien Hannover in Hannover, Germany.